 - Layer with pork, drained pickled vegetables, cucumber slices, fresh or candied jalapeno slices, fresh cilantro.
 Smear mayo on top half of baguette.
 Cut baguette into thirds and serve.

+Freezing the pork for at least an hour allows it to firm up and makes it easier to slice thinly.
 You may wish to remove some of the interior bread to make room for the fillings.

 Join the #SundaySupper conversation on twitter on Sunday!
 We tweet throughout the day and share recipes from all over the world.
 Our weekly chat starts at 7:00 pm ET.
 Follow the #SundaySupper hashtag and remember to include it in your tweets to join in the chat.
 To get more great Sunday Supper Recipes, visit our website or check out our Pinterest board.